-The Mill Creek City Council plans to conduct a regular meeting at 6:00 pm on Tuesday, March 13, 2018.
+The Mill Creek City Council will conduct a regular meeting at 6:00 pm on Tuesday, March 3, 2020.

 Public participation and interest in these meetings is encouraged and very much appreciated.